Cosmology from Point Clouds with Dark Matter Halos from the Quijote Simulations: Conclusions

 We find that our models perform well and can accurately infer the value of the cosmological parameters under different combinations of the input features (e.g., positions only, positions plus masses...etc).
 A comparison with other works in the literature is difficult due to intrinsic differences in the training data and methodology.
 Perhaps the closest analyses are the ones from \cite{2024arXiv240205137H}, \cite{2022OJAp....5E..18M}, and \cite{Carolina_diffusion_generative_modelling}.
 Our model yields better and worse results for $\Omega_{\rm m}$ depending on setup and parameter.
 However, all these works perform better when inferring $\sigma_8$ than our model.

 The model explored in this work presents several advantages with respect to previous methods (e.g., message-passing GNNs).
 First, its simplicity and lack of sophisticated geometric kernels make the model fast to evaluate.
 Second, the model can work with large point clouds.
-In this work, we have explored models that contain up to 8,192 points, but this number can easily made much larger if needed (e.g., decreasing the number of points to sample during the stages)\footnote{Without the requirements for periodic boundary conditions, we have been able to train models containing up to 80,000 points with a relatively large batch size.
-Thus, for lightcone datasets, our model can easily deal with hundreds of thousands of points if several GPUs are used.}.
+In this work, we have explored models that contain up to 8,192 points, but this number can easily be made much larger if needed (e.g., decreasing the number of points to sample during the stages). \footnote{We would like to \textbf{emphasize} that we dealt with 80,000 halos (when the periodic boundary condition is ignored) in this work which is not even feasible for GNN.
+Thus, for lightcone datasets, our model can easily deal with hundreds of thousands of points if several GPUs are used.} This low computation time for PointMLP is extremely important in the context of future sky surveys.
+In the upcoming sky surveys, the number of the galaxy will be very large, and dealing with a large number of galaxies using GNN is not possible even with state-of-the-art computers.
+Therefore, a model like PointMLP with a computational time less than that of \textbf{a GNN} will be very important for future galaxy surveys.
 Third, its simplicity makes it very easy to adapt to different tasks.
 Fourth, this model works with the natural representation of the data (a point cloud), while GNNs need a graph (it is unclear how to construct the optimal graph from a point cloud) to operate.
 We note that deep sets are deep learning architectures designed to work with data that can be represented as sets, but in general, they do not exploit the spatial information \cite[see e.g.][for an example of using deep sets to infer cosmology from void catalogs]{Bonny_2023}.

 On the other hand, we find that in the simplest case of a point cloud containing only the positions of the halos, the classical 2-point correlation function yields better results.
 While this can be due to multiple reasons, such as lack of training data and low number of halos (high shot-noise), it can also be due to the architecture not being able to exploit the clustering information fully.
 We note that this result has also been obtained using a GNN architecture in \cite{2022OJAp....5E..18M}, perhaps pointing towards the low-data directions rather than the expressivity of the model.
 We have identified some areas that could enhance the expressivity of our model and leave this for future work.